pocoproject/docker/README.md

 1) `docker logs -f [container_id]`
 2) `tail -F out/poco-develop-clang-4.0-Linux-clang.build.out`

+Docker logs will, obviously, be destroyed when the container is destroyed.
+The logs in `./out` directory, will however, persist.

 Source code is checked from github (into `./src` directory on the host filesystem), switched to indicated branch (`develop` is default) prior to buiding and runing tests.